 Psychological dependence is the emotional and mental reliance on a substance.
 It generally appears as strong urges or cravings.
-Psychological dependence is nearly always present in people struggling with addiction.
+Psychological dependence is nearly always present in people struggling with addiction, especially those struggling with an Adderall addiction.
 Weeding out a patient’s psychological dependence is core to addiction recovery.

 Psychological Versus Physical Dependence